-Though lederhosen is frequently related to Bavaria, the leather breeches are not limited to southern Germany.
+Though lederhosen is frequently related to Bavaria, the leather breaches are not limited to southern Germany.
 Actually, they are shared by other mountainous areas including select parts of Switzerland, much of Austria and Italy’s South Tyrol, which was in earlier times part of the Austro-Hungarian Empire.

 Authentic Lederhosen styles differ subjected to the region where they are worn.
 For example, the drop-flap front secured by buttons (above) is supposed to be mainly Bavarian, while embroidery on the bottom is typical to the Salzburg section.
 Some lederhosen men, especially those for young boys, are organized up by adorned suspenders.
 And many lederhosen have a right-side pocket where you can hoard a knife.